1n4r1/1n4r1.github.io/_posts/2019-11-22-Hackthebox-Mischief-Walkthrough.md

 Then, try to invoke a reverse shell.<br>
 We can use a python reverse shell from <a href="http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet">Pentestmonkey</a>.<br>
-However, this time we have to use IPv6.
+However, this time we have to use IPv6 and we need some modifications for that.

 #### python payload:
 {% highlight shell %}